COMS-BC3997-SP23/website-cc4672/README.md

   Due to midterms, my progress got slowed and I didn't accomplish as much as expected.
 It's also the midterm presentation, so I was busy doing that.
 **Please see in the Midterm Folder for midterm project status update, which was an in-class presentation**: ["Project Midterm Status.pdf"]( https://github.com/COMS-BC3997-SP23/website-cc4672/blob/main/Midterm/Project%20Midterm%20Status.pdf)

+ (Note: for some reason the links doesn't work and display correctly)

 </details>